Quick Facts: Johannesburg

 - Moyo deck at Zoo Lake

-The city of Jozi, Joburg, Egoli, City of Gold.
-This city of many names and faces is a vibrant commercial and cultural powerhouse and home to over 3.5 million people.
-As South Africa's largest city and financial capital it is no wonder that visitors flock here for both business and pleasure.
+Jozi, Joburg, Egoli, City of Gold a city of many names and faces is a vibrant commercial and cultural powerhouse and home to over 3.5 million people.
+As South Africa's largest city and financial capital, it is no wonder that visitors flock here for both business and pleasure.

 Joburg grew from a small nugget of a mining settlement established on the Witwatersrand reef in 1886.
 From its inception, gold shaped the city's growth and development.
-Today it sits in the country's wealthiest province of Gauteng boasting not only some of the best shopping centers in Africa, but also the largest man-made forest in the world.
+Today it sits in the country's wealthiest province of Gauteng boasting not only some of the best shopping centres in Africa but also the most significant human-made forest in the world.

 Collect African curios at Rosebank African Market; go green at Bryanston Organic Market; invest in contemporary art on Rosebank Art Strip; boost your bling at Sandton City; decorate your home at Design Quarter, Fourways.